Femoral Hernia Repair

 In an open surgery procedure to repair a femoral hernia, the surgeon will make a single cut (incision) in your lower abdomen (tummy) or over the hernia.
 The femoral canal is a channel containing the main blood vessels and nerves leading to the thigh.
-During this surgery, this is opened and the surgeon will then place the lump of fatty tissue or loop of bowel back into your abdomen.
-The femoral canal is then closed with a mess plug to repair the weak spot that let the hernia through.
+During this surgery, this is opened, and the surgeon will then place the lump of fatty tissue or loop of bowel back into your abdomen.
+The femoral canal is then closed with a repair to the weak spot that let the hernia through.
 The incision that was made in the skin is then sealed with stitches.
 These are usually dissolvable and will disappear after few days following the operation.

-However, if this hernia has become trapped (strangulated) and this had led to part of the bowel becoming damaged, this affected segment may need to be removed and the two healthy ends rejoined together.
+However, if this hernia has become trapped (strangulated) and this had led to part of the bowel becoming damaged, this affected segment may need to be removed and the two healthy ends re-joined together.
 This operation is on a bigger scale and you may need to stay in hospital for four to five days.

 Laparoscopic (Keyhole) Surgery

 When keyhole surgery is used to repair a femoral hernia, three small incisions are made instead of a single larger incision.
 One of the incisions will be made below the belly button and two incisions are made at the sides of this main incision.
 A thin tube that contains a light source and a camera (laparoscope) is inserted in the larger of the incisions giving the surgeon a view of the inside of your abdomen.